EPIUSECX/cohenix_local_za/IMPLEMENTATION_GUIDE.md

 #### Navigate to Employee Private Benefit

 1. From **Employee** form, click **Create > Employee Private Benefit**
-2. OR search for "Employee Private Benefit" and create new
+2. OR search for "Employee Private Benefit" and create a record

 #### What Affects Payroll vs What Doesn't